 Perhaps… enforced blow jobs certainly don’t feel that funny.
 But the real issue with this bloated mess of a play is the lack of any kind of point.
 There’s no bite to the satire, no nuance to the farce.
 Instead, Bitter Wheat is a two hour onslaught of wisecracks about sexaul assault, fraud, and racial superiority, just for the fun of it.

 Doon Mackichan (Sondra), John Malkovich (Barney Fein) Bitter Wheat (pic Manuel Harlan)

-Mamet is on familiar territory with the movie industry and the nasty cycle of sexual harassment: 1988 hit Speed-The-Plow satirized Hollywood one-up-manship; 1992 play Oleanna followed a professor accused of sexual misconduct; and Mamet's own experience writing screenplays means he has the inside perspective on the film industry's power dynamic.
+Pulitzer-winning writer/director Mamet is on familiar territory with the movie industry and sexual harassment: 1988 hit Speed-The-Plow satirized Hollywood one-up-manship; 1992 play Oleanna followed a professor accused of sexual misconduct; and Mamet's own success writing screenplays means he has the inside perspective on the film industry's power dynamic.

 |Where||Garrick Theatre, 2 Charing Cross Road, London, WC2H 0HH | MAP|

 07 Jun 19 – 21 Sep 19, 7:30 PM – 9:30 PM